cristiandaniele/state-coverage-monitor/README.md

 # state-coverage-monitor
-C library to monitor the state coverage of your fuzzer.
+C library to monitor the state coverage of your System Under Test.

 ## Overview
 This library intercepts the messages between the SUT and a client (for example a fuzzer) to monitor: